-Need: Additional treatment options for patients with contraindications to bevacizumab

-Bevacizumab combined with oxaliplatin and irinotecan-based combination chemotherapies are standard first-line therapies in the management of mCRC.
-Approximately 10% of patients have a contraindication to bevacizumab (e.g. active bleeding) and these patients would be treated with FOLFOX alone. pERC acknowledged that there is a clinical need for panitumumab as a first-line therapy for these patients.
+Need: Additional treatment options for patients with contraindications to bevacizumab Bevacizumab combined with oxaliplatin and irinotecan-based combination chemotherapies are standard first-line therapies in the management of mCRC.
+Approximately 10% of patients have a contraindication or intolerance to bevacizumab (e.g. active bleeding) and these patients would be treated only with combination chemotherapy. pERC acknowledged that there is a clinical need for panitumumab as a first-line therapy for these patients.